-- Daily Schedule Daily course schedules are designed to be eight hours per day, five days per training week. - Testing Periods and Methods - Multiple Choice Tests (MCTs) are designed to be scheduled in blocks.
-This provides for the potential use of a test proctor as an alternative to the instructor monitoring this type of testing. - Written Skills Tests (WSTs) and Behavior Skills Tests (BSTs) are to be administered by the designated instructor during training delivery.
+- Daily Schedule Daily course schedules are designed to be eight hours per day, five days per training week. - Testing Periods and Methods - MCTs are designed to be scheduled in blocks.
+This provides for the potential use of a test proctor as an alternative to the instructor monitoring this type of testing. - WSTs and BSTs) are to be administered by the designated instructor during training delivery.
 WSTs are designed to be graded by the instructor during non-instructional time. - Instructional Methods The traditional classroom training model is the preferred training delivery format.
 This allows for a variety of delivery methods along with the use of supportive multi-media technology.
-Where feasible, it is recommended that course delivery take into account adult learning styles and that student participation is encouraged.
+Where feasible, it is recommended that course delivery consider adult learning styles and that student participation is encouraged.